softindex/uikernel/docs/docs/list-model.md

  read(string search, function callback)
 {% endhighlight %}

-Get options for Select or SuggestBox editor.
+Get options for a Select or SuggestBox editor.

 ---